jonroby/mod-cli/README.md

     modified mod-react/src/redux/reducers/counter.js
 ```

-We can see that it made modifications to a number of files.
-Here are the changes.
+We can see that it made modifications to a number of files!
+It currently doesn't
+display which changes (coming soon), but here are the git diffs.

 ![Screenshot](readme-images/mod-cli-diffs.png)

+All of the boilerplate has been added!
+So all we have to do to create our reset
-So to create our reset functionality we just need to update our reducer in
+functionality is to update our reducer in `src/redux/reducers/counter.js`:
-`src/redux/reducers/counter.js`:

 ```
 ...